wasn-eu/CubeCell_Getting_Started/README.md

         joined

   - Now you should see the Join Requests in your TTN Application and short after that data comming in.
+  - You can send AT commands to the Cubecell:
+    - type your command in the first field of the AT Commands group
+    - type the value in the sexond field of the AT Commands group
+    - hit Send

 ## Use the CubeCell Database